archith-s/ROS2_6d_pose_collection_scripts_/README.md

 **Main functionalities:**

 1. Replaying of pre-recorded trajectories (See [simple_replay.py](./scripts/simple_replay.py))
 2. Recording of 6D pose datasets in the BOP format (See [collect_data.py](./scripts/collect_data.py)).
 3. Reader class for datasets generated in BOP format (See [BopDatasetReader](./ambf6dpose/DataCollection/BOPSaver/BopReader.py)).

 # Getting started

-The following code base will require Ubuntu 20.04, ROS noetic, [AMBF][ambf-github], and the [surgical robotics challenge][SRC-github] simulation environment.
+The following code base will require Ubuntu 22.04, ROS iron and above, [AMBF][ambf-github], and the [surgical robotics challenge][SRC-github] simulation environment.
+The surgical_robotics_challenge must be exported to path to be utilized by the pose collection script.
 After obtaining all dependencies, first install `ambf6dpose` package with:

 ```bash
 pip install -e .